roboflow/inference/docs/quickstart/what_is_inference.md

 #### `model = get_roboflow_model(model_id="yolov8x-1280")`

 Next, we load a model by referencing its `model_id`.
 For Roboflow models, the model ID is a combination of a project name and a version number `f"{project_name}/{version_number}"`.
-You can find your models project name and version number [in the Roboflow App](https://docs.roboflow.com/api-reference/workspace-and-project-ids).
-You can also browse public models that are ready to use on [Roboflow Universe](https://universe.roboflow.com/).
-In this example, we are using a special model ID that is an alias of [a COCO pretrained model on Roboflow Universe](https://universe.roboflow.com/microsoft/coco/model/13).
+You can find your models project name and version number <a href="https://docs.roboflow.com/api-reference/workspace-and-project-ids" target="_blank">in the Roboflow App</a>.
+You can also browse public models that are ready to use on <a href="https://universe.roboflow.com/" target="_blank">Roboflow Universe</a>.
+In this example, we are using a special model ID that is an alias of <a href="https://universe.roboflow.com/microsoft/coco/model/13" target="_blank">a COCO pretrained model on Roboflow Universe</a>.
 You can see the list of model aliases [here](../../reference_pages/model_aliases).

 #### `results = model.infer("people-walking.jpg")`

-Finally, we run inference on a local image file ([hosted here](https://storage.googleapis.com/com-roboflow-marketing/inference/people-walking.jpg)).
-We used [Supervision](https://supervision.roboflow.com/how_to/detect_and_annotate/) to visualize the results.
+Finally, we run inference on a local image file (<a href="https://storage.googleapis.com/com-roboflow-marketing/inference/people-walking.jpg" target="_blank">hosted here</a>).
+We used <a href="https://supervision.roboflow.com/how_to/detect_and_annotate/" target="_blank">Supervision</a> to visualize the results.

 ## Why Inference?

 With a single pip install you can start using Inference to run a fine-tuned model on any image or video stream.
 Inference supports running object detection, classification, instance segmentation, keypoint detection, and even foundation models (like CLIP and SAM).
-You can train and deploy your own custom model or use one of the [50,000+ fine-tuned models shared by the community](https://universe.roboflow.com).
+You can train and deploy your own custom model or use one of the <a href="https://universe.roboflow.com" target="_blank">50,000+ fine-tuned models shared by the community</a>.

 With Inference, you spend more time building and less time integrating.